Start Printed Page 60883

 Conservation stewardship plan.

-(b) The conservation stewardship plan will contain a record of the participant's decisions that describes the schedule of Start Printed Page 65849conservation activities to be implemented, managed, or improved under the conservation stewardship contract.
-The plan will describe the program purposes to be achieved through one or more conservation activities.
+(b) The conservation stewardship plan will contain a record of the participant's objectives and decisions to meet or exceed stewardship thresholds for identified resource concerns through implementation or adoption of one or more conservation activities.
+The plan will document the schedule of conservation activities to be implemented, managed, or improved under the conservation stewardship contract.

-(c) Associated supporting information maintained with the participant's plan will include:
+(c) Supporting documentation for the participant's plan will include—

-(ii) Establishing benchmark data on the condition of existing conservation activities,
+(2) Establishing benchmark data on the condition of existing conservation activities at the time of enrollment;

-(2) A plan map delineating the land area identified and included in the program contract with associated acreage amounts;
+(3) A plan map delineating the agricultural operation included in the program contract with associated acreage amounts;

-(3) In the case where a participant wishes to initiate or retain organic certification, documentation that will support the participant's transition to or participation in the National Organic Program; and
+(4) For organic producers or producers transitioning to organic production, documentation that supports the participant's transition to or participation in the National Organic Program; and

 Conservation activity operation and maintenance.